Integrations

 Plus 8 generic adapters (JDBC, OData, OpenAPI, GraphQL, SFTP, SOAP, Webhook, X12) covering any vendor whose specific adapter isn't yet in the catalog — generic patterns that bridge to a real customer system on the same write-gate posture as a Tier-1 connector.

-What this is not: we don't claim every connector is plug-and-play.
-140+ are production-built Tier-1; ~700 are scaffolds ready to elevate against a real customer system during a design-partner pilot; 8 are generics bridging the long tail.
-Nobody who scaffolds at this scale can honestly claim every one is live-wired.
+What this is not: we don't claim every connector is wired to your live systems today.
+141 Tier-1 connectors are production-built and contract-tested, each verified in CI against synthetic replay fixtures — but live-sandbox validation against a real customer system is per-tenant Day-1 onboarding work. ~700 more are catalog scaffolds ready to elevate during a design-partner pilot; 8 are generics bridging the long tail.
+Nobody who scaffolds at this scale can honestly claim every one is live-wired to a customer.
 What we do guarantee: the architecture is production-grade and operates read-only against customer systems of record, the contract is declared, and the activation path is well-defined.

 For engineers: technical contract details